 2. Chatbot Marketing

-Given the number of sites people visit when planning travel and how quickly they hop from site to site, businesses must focus on ease of use for visitors.
+Given the number of sites people visit when planning travel and how quickly they hop from site to site, businesses must focus on making a convenient user experience for visitors on their digital platforms.
 A chatbot can answer basic questions for travelers or help them find the information they’re looking for on your site quickly.
 Chatbots can also act as tireless salespeople that serve up irresistible offers and gather contact information for further nurturing.

 3. Marketing Automation